suborange/suborange/README.md

 Take a dive into [Quantum Computing](https://hw1.ebonavida0.repl.co/) \
 Can the digits of Pi move and solve a Rubik's cube? : [PiCube](https://suborange.github.io/pi_rubiks_cube/) \
 personal giga website : need to setup initial website first \
-soloar powered off grid website : will try to implement this along the way \
+solar powered off grid website : will try to implement this along the way \
 tiny offline educational computer : have an extremely basic foundation so far Overwatch workshop : coming soon...